Therapy for infertility or pregnancy loss in NYC

 Cognitive Behavioral Therapy

 CBT can help you notice the particular automatic thoughts, emotions, or behaviors coming up during this difficult time.
-By challenging and reframing unhelpful thought patterns or deeper beliefs, such as catastrophizing or self-blame, you can learn to manage stress, grief, and uncertainty with greater self-compassion.
+By challenging and reframing unhelpful thought patterns or deeper beliefs, such as assuming the future or self-blame, you can learn to manage stress, grief, and uncertainty with greater balance and self-compassion.

 Complicated Grief Therapy

 CGT can help if you’re experiencing significant difficulty accepting or moving forward after pregnancy loss.
-While there are many reasons why grief may be prolonged, pregnancy losses are unique in that parents are grieving a future life and it’s a loss that most others don’t share in the same way.
+While there are many reasons why grief may be prolonged, pregnancy losses are unique in that parents are grieving a future.
+When other people in your life aren’t able to share your experience of loss in the same ways, it can be harder to make sense of on your own.

 Mindfulness